 Bird, Bird, Bird… Bird Is the Word

 Since turkey is the main event, it’s important to pick the right one to fit the bill.
-Frozen birds are generally cheaper and more convenient, but look for air-chilled birds (find them in specialty markets and butchers) which will yield juicier and more flavorful meat — freezing dries out the meat.
-Steer clear of labels that read “salt-injected” — they’re just another sneaky dryer-outer and can add a lot of extra salt and artificial flavoring.
+Frozen birds are generally cheaper and more convenient, but look for air-chilled birds (find them at specialty markets and butcher shops), which will yield juicier and more flavorful meat—freezing dries out the meat.
+Steer clear of labels that read “salt-injected”—they’re just another sneaky drier-outer and can add a lot of extra salt and artificial flavoring.

 Bigger Isn’t Always Better

 Quick lesson: Toms are male turkeys, and hens are the ladybirds.
-Toms are usually bigger (because they grow at a faster rate) and can weigh more than 30 pounds, while hens usually weigh in around 12 to 14 pounds.
+Toms are usually bigger and can weigh more than 30 pounds, while hens usually weigh in around 12 to 14 pounds.
 Shoot for a pound to a pound and a half per person.
 If you’ve got a ton of guests, it may be best to roast two small birds instead of one big guy.
-Two small birds are easier to maneuver, take less time to thaw, and less time to cook (assuming you can fit both in the oven!).
+Two small birds are easier to maneuver and take less time to thaw and cook (assuming you can fit both in the oven!).

-The common way to thaw a turkey is in the refrigerator, breast side up, in an unopened wrapper on a tray.
-For crispier skin, unwrap the turkey Thanksgiving-eve and let it chill in the fridge uncovered overnight.
+The common way to thaw a turkey is in the refrigerator, breast-side up, in an unopened wrapper on a tray.
+For crispier skin, unwrap the turkey the night before Thanksgiving (or Friendsgiving) and let it chill in the fridge uncovered overnight.
 But if you’re in a pinch (a 15-pound bird can take three to four days to thaw in the fridge) then the next best bet is cold-water thawing.
-Fill a large tub with cold water (hot water can start to cook the meat), and gently let your turkey go for a swim, making sure theturkey is sealed in a leak proof package.
-Plan on 30 minutes per pound to thaw (that’s seven and half hours for a 15 pounder).
-Change the water every thirty minutes to keep it chilled.
-The key here is to avoid thawing at room-temp on the counter, which can allow bacteria to grow.
+Fill a large tub with cold water (hot water can start to cook the meat), and gently let your turkey go for a swim, making sure the turkey is sealed in a leak-proof package.
+Plan on 30 minutes per pound to thaw (that’s seven and a half hours for a 15-pounder).
+Change the water every 30 minutes to keep it chilled.
+The key here is to avoid thawing at room temp on the counter, which can allow bacteria to grow.

 Pass on the Brine

-Skip the saltshaker like its the plague.
+Skip the saltshaker like it’s the plague.
 Not only will salt dry out the bird, it’ll jack up sodium levels on a day that may already involve some salty side dishes.
-Using flavorful rubs, especially ones with herbs like rosemary, oregano, and parsley, can cut fat and salt compared to basting with oils.
+Using flavorful rubs, especially ones with herbs such as rosemary, oregano, and parsley, can cut fat and salt compared to basting with oils.

 Ice the Breasts

-While many turkeys come with a cute and convenient little popup thermometer, they’re not so accurate.
+While many turkeys come with a cute and convenient little pop-up thermometer, they’re not so accurate.
 By the time it pops, you’re beloved bird will likely be overcooked.
-For a masterpiece turkey, use an oven thermometer to ensure a proper roasting temp (the oven should be set to 325 for slow, even cooking).
-Then place a meat thermometer in the deepest part of the thigh, careful not to touch the bone, and pull the turkey out of the oven when the thigh reading reaches about 175 degrees (160 in the breast).
+For a masterpiece turkey, use an oven thermometer to ensure a proper roasting temp (the oven should be set to 325 degrees for slow, even cooking).
+Then place a meat thermometer in the deepest part of the thigh (careful not to touch the bone), and pull the turkey out of the oven when the thigh reading reaches about 175 degrees (160 in the breast).
 Since internal temp will rise by 5 to 10 degrees after it’s been removed from the oven, it’s important to pull it out before reaching 180 in the thigh (which is the temperature the FDA approves).